-The machine's official Raspbian OS is loaded with tools for learning how to program, from the drag-and-drop coding offered by Scratch to various aids for writing and debugging the programming language Python.
-Work continues to improve how the OS performs and looks, with the new Pixel desktop recently being released for Raspbian.
+The machine's official Raspbian OS is loaded with tools for learning how to program, from the drag-and-drop coding offered by Scratch to various aids for writing and debugging the programming language Python and Java.
+Work continues to improve how the OS performs and looks, including a visual overhaul with the release of the Pixel desktop, new startup wizards and a greater range of software verified to work well on the Pi.
 But as the abundance of Pi-powered electronics suggests, the board will let you dabble in more than just software.

-If you want to break out the soldering iron and start learning about breadboards that have nothing to do with a fresh loaves, then the Pi's also got you covered.
+If you want to break out the soldering iron and start learning about breadboards, think pluggable circuit boards rather than freshly cut loaves, then the Pi's also got you covered.

 Today, the Pi is much more than just a cheap, tiny board running Linux, thanks to an ecosystem of products — some official, some unofficial — that extend what the board can do, from cameras to add-on boards that combine the Pi with the Arduino prototyping platform.